LordAries1972/CPGE/README.md

 - Documents and example usages to this project can be found within the Docs folder (constantly been updated).

 ## Demos
-Update 22nd May, 2026: I will be adding demo videos soon to my website and YouTube for public viewing so you can see the full power of the CPGE Engine.
+Demo Recordings can now be found on our website on the below link, please do not use a VPN accessing this site or you will be blocked.

+👉 Recorded Demos on our website → [CPGE Demos](https://www.ultimanium.com/index.php?action=cpge-demos)

 ## Known Issues 03rd June, 2026:
 These are the following known issues and will be resolved as humanly possible.

-1) Models are still not been fully imported right (Investigating as it maybe possible I am not doing exports properly with Blender).
+1) Models are still not been fully imported right (Currently Investigating, as it may relate that I am actually not doing exports properly (Likely Reason) with Blender).
-2) DX12 Window Resizing is causing a crash
+2) DX12 Window Resizing is causing a crash.
+The other platforms are working fine, so should be a simple fix.

 ## Getting Started